surfly/docs/faqs.md

 **How can I customise Surfly's widget?**

-<p>You can either specify your preferences directly in the code snippet (see the [widget options](widget_options/reference.md) for more details), or from the 'options' panel in your Surfly account. </p>
+You can either specify your preferences directly in the code snippet (see the [widget options](widget_options/reference.md) for more details), or from the 'options' panel in your Surfly account.

 ![options panel](images/options-panel.jpg)